cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V11.md

 });
 ```

+> [!IMPORTANT]
-Be aware **you are responsible the casted type (`User`) describes the same structure as the JSON schema**.
+> Be aware*you are responsible the casted type (`User`) describes the same structure as the JSON schema.
 For the same reason, the library cannot check that.

 3. **Mismatch between cast and primitive JSON schema**